-Despite some uncertainties, foot massage is actually very beneficial to us in more ways than one.
+Despite some uncertainties, foot massagers are actually very beneficial to us in more ways than one.
 First of all, it is true that it improves our circulation, especially for those who lack physical movement and exercise.
 According to research, it also helps lower a person’s blood pressure which is alarmingly more common today regardless of age.
 People who are constantly suffering from migraines and headaches also benefit from foot massage based on a study conducted in Denmark.
-In addition, massagechairlab suggests that, a hot shower and a massage with a massage chair in your home, reduces feeling of anxiety and depression because it makes people relax instead of focusing on all their stressors.
+In addition, a hot shower and a massage with a massage chair in your home, reduce feeling of anxiety and depression because it makes people relax instead of focusing on all their stressors.
 In line with this, women who are experiencing hormonal changes, may it be premenstrual syndrome or menopause, and often become irritable and moody can loosen up with a good foot massage.

 Aside from these amazing advantages, foot massage also makes the joints and muscles in our feet to become stronger, thereby making it less prone to sprains and injuries that could affect our daily activities.
 Foot and ankle swelling or edema in pregnant women is also significantly reduced through regular massage if paired with enough rest.